nearby-galaxies/nearby-galaxies.github.io/people.md

 ## Mitchell Croley (MSc 2013)

 [Mitchell](https://ca.linkedin.com/in/mitchell-croley-779a30108) measured the metallicity gradient in M31 HII regions.
-He is now working as a data analyst in industry.
+He is now working as an actuarial analyst at Pacific Life Re.

 ## Judi Agar (MSc 2012)